We understand the anxiety married couples experience before a Green Card marriage interview.

-However, they came to know from their friends that the USCIS marriage interview is not always a routine formality, and may be tough.
+However, they came to know from their friends that the USCIS marriage interview is not always a routine formality, and can be strenuous.
 They were informed that even couples that have been married for a longer period find the USCIS marriage interview questions difficult to answer.
-With the interview being scheduled for next week, Emily and Devon started to worry as they had not prepared specifically for the interview.
+With the interview being scheduled in another 2 weeks, Emily and Devon started to worry as they had not prepared specifically for the interview.

-The marriage based Green Card interview is a major aspect of the inspection process before being granted a Green Card through marriage, and keeping in mind this is a frequently exploited route for gaining immigrant status, USCIS does not make it an effortless process.
+The marriage based Green Card interview is a major aspect of the inspection process before granting a Green Card through marriage.
+Since this is a frequently exploited route for gaining immigrant status, USCIS does not make it an effortless process.

 The purpose of the Green Card marriage interview is to enable the interviewing immigration officer to verify that the marriage is bona fide and that it is not a marriage entered into for the sole purpose of securing Green Card.

 There is actually no predetermined list of Green Card marriage interview questions that you may be asked.
 The flow of the interview is generally dependent on the convincing responses provided by you to the questions posed by the officials.
 Also, the questions are not directed solely at the foreign national spouse.

 Listed below are some sample marriage based Green Card interview questions that you may be asked, and some helpful tips to successfully navigate your Green Card marriage interview.